Daniel Polsky, PhD

 Dr. Polsky is the co-author of "Economic Evaluation in Clinical Trials," a handbook published by Oxford University Press that provides practical advice on conducting cost analyses in controlled trials of medical therapies.
 He is an associate editor of the journal Health Economics and serves on the editorial boards of several other journals, including Health Services Research and Medical Care Research and Review.

-He is a member of the National Academy of Medicine and serves on the Health and Medicine Committee.
-He is a board member for Population Health and Public Health Practice for the National Academies of Sciences, Engineering, and Medicine.
-He also serves on the Congressional Budget Office’s Panel of Health Advisers and was the senior economist on health issues at the President’s Council of Economic Advisers.
+He is a member of the National Academy of Medicine and has serves on numerous boards and committees for the National Academies of Sciences, Engineering, and Medicine.
+He has also served on the Congressional Budget Office’s Panel of Health Advisers and was the senior economist on health issues at the President’s Council of Economic Advisers.

 Dr. Polsky received a Master of Public Policy degree from the University of Michigan in 1989 and a Doctorate degree in economics from the University of Pennsylvania in 1996.